 For children in the Indian education system, known for its rote style of learning and unforgiving attitude to failure, any activity that allows creative expression and encourages failure and resilience can only add value.

 Yet even these experiences from coding are only as beneficial as their application.
 We may buy into coding as one of many ways of teaching children how to think, as an activity that provides a safe space to experiment and express, but if we’re not teaching kids how to use their coding ability productively, then at best they are people who can sign their name but not understand the document they are attesting — at worst, they are dangerous; someone’s ability to code has been behind the recent, global waves of fake news, hacking attacks, and computer viruses after all.
 As New York Times journalist Thomas Friedman said earlier this year:

-The internet is a sewer “of untreated, unfiltered information,” he told his audience of teachers and international education leaders at a conference in Dubai on the weekend, “and if we don’t build the values filters so our children can interact in this environment, with real values … we have a real problem.”
+“‘Don’t teach your kids coding….
+Well – teach it if you want.
+But before you teach them coding, teach them digital civics: how to talk to one another on the internet, how to understand fact from fiction.’
+The internet is a sewer ‘of untreated, unfiltered information,’ he told his audience of teachers and international education leaders at a conference in Dubai on the weekend, ‘and if we don’t build the values filters so our children can interact in this environment, with real values … we have a real problem.'”